-Ulvi Hasanli, director of anti-corruption investigative outlet Abzas Media, has been detained since November 2023 on multiple financial crime charges in relation to alleged receipt of Western donor funding.
+Ulvi Hasanli, director of anti-corruption investigative outlet Abzas Media, has been detained since November 2023.
+In June 2025 he was sentenced to nine years in prison on multiple financial crime charges in connection with his alleged receipt of Western donor funding.

-Hasanli is one of at least 16 journalists and media workers – 15 of whom CPJ reported on in November and one whose case we confirmed in mid-December – charged with serious crimes between late 2023 and December 1, 2024, in a major crackdown on the independent press and civil society in Azerbaijan.
+Hasanli is one of at least 25 journalists and media workers jailed between late 2023 and August 2025 in a major crackdown on the independent press and civil society in Azerbaijan.

 Police in Azerbaijan’s capital, Baku, detained Hasanli outside his apartment at around 4:30 a.m. on November 20, 2023, as he was on his way to take an international flight.
 In a voice recording published by Abzas Media, Hasanli said he entered a taxi outside his home when a vehicle blocked the taxi’s path and masked men came out and grabbed him from the vehicle, punching him in the eye.
 The men took him to Baku City Police Department, where officers punched and kicked him and asked why Abzas Media writes about corruption, he said.